krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - provides a pool of resources where you can schedule anr run containers
 - Infrastructure:
   - Fargate - serverless, fast launch time, per per use (cpu, memory), needs VPC
+    - You do NOT pay for EC2 instances at all.
+    - You pay per vCPU-second and per GB-second that your container actually runs
   - EC2 instances witch auto-scaling, full control over instances
     - ALB can send traffic directly to containers
     - needs agent on ec2